WeatherwaxCosplay/Robodragon/README.md

 There are pros and cons to both options.
 UART is arguably the easier to use and debug, but if you want to use more than one UART device (e.g. the Robodragon project is also intending to use a
 UART Sound FX board) you may be restricted by the number of hardware UART ports available on your Arduino MCU platform (though this can be partially mitigated by the use of SoftwareSerial libraries).
 I2C can in theory support multiple devices over the same ports - each simply needs to be assigned a unique I2C address in software.
-In practice, there are are occasionally hardware or other incompatibilities between different I2C-equipped devices and it may be necessary to experiment (e.g. with different values of pull-up resistor) to resolve these.
+In practice, there are are occasionally hardware or other incompatibilities between different types of I2C-equipped device and it may be necessary to experiment (e.g. with different values of pull-up resistor) to resolve these.